mclusaya21/MetacraftersSmartContractManagement/README.md

 # Getting Started

 To do this project, a template were provided by Sir Chris of Metacrafters.
 Here's the link https://github.com/MetacrafterChris/SCM-Starter.

-You need to clone the github first.
-After cloning the github, you will want to do the following to get the code running on your computer.
+After cloning the project follow these five steps in order run this projec in your computer.

 1. Inside the project directory, in the terminal type: npm i
 2. Open two additional terminals in your VS code